ninyancat13/github-tips/README.md

 # github-tips
 Github commands to remember.
-Can also visit Git Guides for more detailed information:
+Can also visit Git Guides for more detailed information.

 ## Create a new repository

-### Git clone: starting afresh (the simplest way)
+### `Git clone`: starting afresh (the simplest way)
 1. Create repository on github UI
 2. Go to command line and type
 ```
 git clone <URL of repository>
 ```
 Note:
-- git clone is basically a combination of:
+- `git clone` is basically a combination of:
     - `git init` (create the local repository)
     - `git remote add` (add the URL to that repository)
     - `git fetch` (fetch all branches from that URL to your local repository)
     - `git checkout` (create all the files of the main branch in your working tree)

-### Git init: when your project already exists locally, but it doesn't have Git yet.
+    Aka, it not only creates the remote repository but copies all of the remote files to your local too.

-Git init turns any directory into a Git repository.
+### `Git init`: when your project already exists locally, but it doesn't have Git yet.
-Note:
+`Git init` turns any directory into a Git repository.

 - You still need to go into the Github UI to create a repository called 'new-repo' for this to work.
 However you could use something like a github command line interface to bypass this (see notes underneath).
-The main purpose of `git init` is for projects that already exist that need to be turned into a repository and saved to Github.

 Create a new repository (with new readme.md file) and push to Github
 ```